sinnie/learn_web_dev/back_end/node/fs-path.md

 * `options`: Object | String
   - `encoding`: String | Null (the default = 'utf8')
   - `flag`: String | default = `'r'`
+  >  * 'r' - Open file for reading.
+An exception occurs if the file does not exist.
+    * 'r+' - Open file for reading and writing.
+An exception occurs if the file does not exist.
+    * 'w' - Open file for writing.
+The file is created (if it does not exist) or truncated (if it exists).
+    * 'w+' - Open file for reading and writing.
+The file is created (if it does not exist) or truncated (if it exists).
+    * 'a' - Open file for appending.
+The file is created if it does not exist.
+    * 'a+' - Open file for reading and appending.
+The file is created if it does not exist.

 #### Return Value:
 If the encoding option is specified, the return value is a __string.__ Otherwise, the return value will be a __buffer.__